awsdocs/aws-net-developer-guide/doc_source/how-to/cloudwatch/cloudwatch-getting-metrics-examples.rst

 .. code-block:: c#

-        using (var cw = new AmazonCloudWatchClient(RegionEndpoint.USWest2))
+        using (var client = new AmazonCloudWatchClient(RegionEndpoint.USWest2))
         {
-            cw.PutMetricData(new PutMetricDataRequest
+            client.PutMetricData(new PutMetricDataRequest
             {
                 MetricData = new List<MetricDatum>{new MetricDatum
                 {